habitat-sh/builder/components/builder-jobsrv/docs/design.md

 NOTE figure out how we are going to handle deconflicting the various versions of packages in cycles.
 Answer: at some point add a dependency edge on cyclic built package ‘p’, so that p(n+1) depends on every package that depends on v(n); that ensures that p(n+1) is not built and uploaded into the channel until everyone who needed p(n) is finished.

 TODO Figure out failure cases and watchdog

+# Implementation

+## Management of available jobs
+Logically a job becomes available to execute when it has no dependencies

+## Next job selecton

 # Misc topics